 If you've got a child under five, look out for green ticket days in September and October.
 For these two months on selected dates only, you'll pay just £25 for an adult and child under five with Duplo Days.Book now

 Getting in and passing go

 There are coupons and offers galore to bring entrance costs down and you can also save by booking online in advance.
 To get the best price, don't buy tickets on the gate.
-Redeeming Tesco points is cost effective, although you can only swap for an annual pass, not day tickets.
-If you have a three-to five-year-old, the pre-school annual pass is a great buy: £50 for unlimited weekday, term-time visits for one child plus one accompanying adult.
+Redeeming Tesco points is cost-effective, and you can swap them for an annual pass and day tickets.
+If you have a child aged four or under, the pre-school annual pass is a great buy: £75 for unlimited weekday, term-time visits for one child plus one accompanying adult.

 What to bring